 What is the key to a great snorkeling experience?

 Good snorkeling gear of course, as it is the most important factor when it comes to a snorkeling trip.
 As it ensures a comfortable and safe experience, that you will treasure.
 You want to enjoy your time in the water.
-We have spent several days researching the best snorkel gear available.
-We have chosen a number that we have received the best feedback about, just for you to pick you favorite.
+We have spent several days researching the best snorkel set available.
+We have chosen a number that we have received the best feedback about, just for you to pick your favorite snorkeling set.

 There’s nothing worse than putting your face in the water or diving down a little.
 Then your mask fog’s up or starts leaking.
 While most snorkeling tour companies provide complimentary or rental gear for the day.
-We recommend always bringing your own snorkel equipment.
+We recommend always bringing your own snorkeling gear.

 Snorkeling popularity is increasing dramatically at ocean destinations.
 Experiencing the sea & getting to know what’s living below the ocean’s surface is being craved by more & more.
 There are many companies that offer tours & excursions for snorkeling.
 These provide people an unforgettable ocean experience.